AustinTSchaffer/animal-crossing-crafting-recipe-database/README.md

 From this table, you can see that only stacks of bunny day eggs, coconuts, young spring bamboo, and iron nuggets are worth more than a single tarantula or scorpion.
-I personally would argue that the effort required to get a stack of any one of those is much than the effort required to set up a viable tarantula island and then catch one.
+I personally would argue that the effort required to get a stack of any one of those is higher than the effort required to set up a viable tarantula island and then catch a few.
 Regardless, this table may still useful when choosing between a partial stack of wood and the fish that you just caught, or motivating yourself to turn all of the unused materials in your possession into a little extra cash.

+## Recommendations

+FDon't just sell all of your resources, craft them into stuff in order to double their value. ...except gold nugs, those are always worth 10k.
+Also, just sell your extra sticks.
+The crafting recipes that use them really aren't worth the trouble.

+If you REALLY want to make loads o' money, save a little cash and play the Stalk Market.
+Just like in America, you don't get rich in Animal Crossing by working.

+Most importantly, don't be like me and try to optimize every detail.
+Just play the game and have fun.